Samuel-Campbell/ml-challenge-expenses/README.md

 For the purpose of a quick demo/assignment as well as for the fact that there is a very limited amount of data available, I have opted to go with a simple feed forward network.

 The epochs is set to 300, high enough to converge without trying to overfit the data.
+Note that setting the epoch to 1500 also yielded 66% thus showing forth that this is the classifier's limits in regards to the data collected.

 # Results